mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``ipfnet``

-    The batch version of the "save netdata file" function built into the ``gui``/``ipfsrv``.
+    The command line batch version of the "save netdata file" function built into the ``gui``/``ipfsrv``.
 This program generates a WSCC-formatted network data file in any of the following dialects: BPA, WSCC, or PTI.
 "Dialects" means that the file is still WSCC, but the data is generated with special processing or restrictions and is destined for use with other programs.
 In the case of the PTI dialect, that data is preprocessed by the PTI-proprietary conversion program WSCFOR.
 Documentation is in :ref:`ipfnet`.

   ``gui``